gerry-baird/Drug-Demo/README.md

 The ml-model directory summarises the steps used to create the ML models integrated into ADS using Watson AutoAI.
 There is also a Jupyter notebook showing model development in Python (this is a simpler model than those generated from AutoAI)

+## ADS
+Instructions for adding the ML Models to ADS.